Sodalicus/picard/README.md

 For communication with Arduino by USB/serial:
 - pyserial
-- requests - for sending POSTs to main app
+#- requests - for sending POSTs to main app
+- selectors - for

 For InfraRed communication by remote with Raspberry:
 - ir-keytable - for managing Linux IR
 - evdev - for catching rc events
-- requests - for sending POSTs to main app
+#- requests - for sending POSTs to main app

 For 7-segment display:
 - max7219